systemslab/popper-paper/paper/paper.md

 We took an experiment in which an MPI application runs multiple times and its communication performance is measured with mpiP[^willrerun] [@bhatele_there_2013].
 The goal in this experiment is to identify root causes of variability across executions.
 The goal of Popperizing this experiment is to fully automate its execution and quantify the effort.
 The original authors kindly shared the workflow they shared, which consisted of manually installing the software stack, custom Excel spreadsheets with analysis (CSV files) as well as visualization scripts in the Paraview tool.
-In the end, it took a PhD student approximately 1 week to Popperize the experiment, with the advice of one of the original authors.
+In the end, it took a PhD student approximately one week to Popperize the experiment, with the advice of one of the original authors.
 Once completed, the end-to-end execution takes care of sanitizing the environment (check kernel and OS versions) and installing packages; execute the LULESH code and capture MPI communication metrics with mpiP.
 The experiment produces 1) output of simulation (output.hdf5) and 2) generate MPI communication performance metrics.
 The analysis and visualization scripts run on top of these results to generate the figures.

 [^willrerun]: **Note to reviewers**.
-Due to time constraints, we weren't able to allocate time in an HPC site to re-run this experiment.
+Due to time constraints, we weren't able to prepare the experiment in time so that we could allocate hours in an HPC site to re-run it.
 The final version of the paper will include a figure with the result of re-executing this experiment.

 ## Numerical Weather Prediction: A Data-centric Use Case {#sec:bww}